riso-gg/riso-gg/README.md

 - 👋 Hi, I’m Rishabh Soni
-- 👀 I’m interested in Fullstack dev
+- 👀 I’m interested in Fullstack dev role
-- 🌱 I’m currently learning HTML, CSS, JS
+- 🌱 I have knowledge of C, C++, Python, Html, Css, Js, ReactJs and SQL.
-- 💞️ I’m looking to collaborate on Projects of Fullstack
+- 💞️ I’m looking to collaborate on Projects of MERN Stack.
 - 📫 Reach me at imriso12@gmail.com

 <!---